Liquid-Labs/policy-roles/policy/Company Roles Reference.md

 ### Security Officer

-Executive with final responsibility for matters relating to security and compliance including definition, implementation, and verification.
-The Security Officer also has general oversight of all Company Policy.
+Non-executive officer with final responsibility for matters relating to Company security.

-The Security Officer:
-* Is a member of the Senior Management Team.
+Duties:
-* Works with senior management to develop and maintain the Company's security policy and infrastructure and the Security Awareness Program in particular. _(PCI DSS 3.2.1 ref 12.4, 12.5.1, 12.5.3)_
+* Works with senior management to develop and maintain the Company's security policy and infrastructure. _(PCI DSS 3.2.1 ref 12.4, 12.5.1, 12.5.3)_
-* Working with line management and technical staff to implement Company security policy to ensure understanding, improve effectiveness, and where possible simplify and automate end user procedures. _(PCI DSS 3.2.1 ref 12.4, 12.5.1, 12.5.3)_
+* Works with line management and technical staff to implement Company security policy to ensure understanding, improve effectiveness, and where possible simplify and automate end user procedures. _(PCI DSS 3.2.1 ref 12.4, 12.5.1, 12.5.3)
-* Independently verifyies the implementation of Company Policy, especially as it relates to security, privacy, and compliance.
-* Chairs meetings and working groups related to security issues.
+* Develops curriculum for and oversees implementation of a Security Awareness Program. _(PCI DSS 3.2.1 ref 12.6)_
+* Is a member of the Senior Management Team. _(SOC 2 Type I ref 1.1.d, SOC 2 Type II ref 1.1.d)_

 ### Senior Cloud Engineer